In this blog, we will be learning about Type Tool in illustrator by Lalit M S Adhikari at LTY.

 - Vertical Type on a Path Tool

-On the extreme right-hand side of the fly-out menu, there is a ‘small triangle’.
+On the extreme right-hand side of the fly-out menu, there is a Chevron icon.
 And if you click on this triangle the fly-out menu will convert into a small dialogue box which will make your usage of type tool a bit easier.

-After you select the type tool, you have to click on the ‘stage’ or ‘Canvas’ before you write anything.
+- Point Text: For this, we have to click on the Artboard using Type Tool.
 A blinking cursor will appear which will means you can type your text.

-If you select the type tool and then click and hold down, you can make a box.
-And then you can type into this box or paste any text that you’ve copied.
+- Text Box: For this, click and drag, we have to make a box.
+Then we can type into this box or paste any text that you’ve copied.

 After you’ve deselected the selection you can manipulate the shape of the box and the arrangement of text will change according to its shape.